Delivery & Shipping App Development Services

 Feedback

 An hour or two, or the day after delivery, is a good time for sending a request for feedback.
 Make it non-time-consuming.
 Ideally, ask clients to appraise how much they liked/disliked the dish, packaging, and delivery separately.
-Doing this, you provide the restaurant and the delivery services with the data they want.
+By doing this, you provide the restaurant and the delivery services with the data they need to improve their services.

 Functionality for restaurants is considerably different.
-It’s way more convenient to use web-version since this interface orients for collecting and analyzing data for further customer retention.
-The restaurant interface also allows client management by sorting out all the registration and food ordering data about each customer.
+It’s way more convenient to use the web version since this interface is for collecting and analyzing data for further customer retention.
+The restaurant interface also allows client management by sorting out all the registration and favorite food ordering data about each customer.

 Registration